pramsey/crunchyblog/earthquakes/earthquakes.md

 ```
 </details>

-However, there is a new (as of PostgreSQL 17) and faster way to process JSON data files, like the USGS earthquakes feed: [JSON_TABLE](https://www.postgresql.org/docs/current/functions-json.html#FUNCTIONS-SQLJSON-TABLE)
+However, there is a new (as of PostgreSQL 17) and faster way to process JSON data files like the USGS earthquakes feed: [JSON_TABLE](https://www.postgresql.org/docs/current/functions-json.html#FUNCTIONS-SQLJSON-TABLE)

 ## Reading the Features with JSON_TABLE

 [JSON_TABLE](https://www.postgresql.org/docs/current/functions-json.html#FUNCTIONS-SQLJSON-TABLE) is part of the [SQL/JSON](https://www.iso.org/standard/78937.html) standard, and allows users to filter parts of JSON documents using the [JSONPath](https://www.ietf.org/archive/id/draft-goessner-dispatch-jsonpath-00.html) filter language.

-The equivalent to the PL/PgSQL function above can be reduced to just one `JSON_TABLE` call.
+The PL/PgSQL function above can be reduced to just one equivalent `JSON_TABLE` call.

 ```sql
 -- Download the GeoJSON feed from USGS